ChirawatCh/grafana-dashboard/README.md

 1. Always update both the status and last_log fields to maintain accurate tracking
 2. Use the NOW() function for timestamp updates to ensure consistency
 3. Verify store existence before performing updates or deletions

-## Contributing

-Please ensure all SQL queries follow the established patterns above when contributing to this repository.